-- i) the course was completed within the past five years. - ii) the course was not applied to a prior degree\ - iii) the student earned a grade of 80% (B-) or better in the course. - iv) the CSON TOR and Graduate Associate Dean deem the course equivalent.
+- i) the course was completed within the past five years. - ii) the course was not applied to a prior degree - iii) the student earned a grade of 80% (B-) or better in the course. - iv) the CSON TOR and Associate Dean of Academics deem the course equivalent.

-\if the course was applied to a prior degree, the student may be approved to Opt-Out of the course, and would have to replace the credits with electives.
+if the course was applied to a prior degree, the student may be approved to Opt-Out of the course, and would have to replace the credits with elective credits.